Wanggcong/FreeNeRF_plus_SparseNeRF/README.md

 ## Citation

-If you find these work useful, please cite the papers as
+If you find these works useful, please cite the papers as

 ```